 - When cool, the wax is nice and strongly adhered.

 If you ever need to remove the LED for some reason, you can slice it off with thread.
-Or you can soften the hardened wax with a drop of cigarette lighter fluid (naphtha).

 Here are ways that we use Holding Wax when making Projects with LED

-- with our surface mount LEDs (Chip, Nano, Pico, Z and Mega) you can put a small amount on the backside and push the LED to your model's ceiling or other surfaces.
+- With our surface mount LEDs (Chip, Nano, Pico, Z and Mega) you can put a small amount on the backside and push the LED to your model's ceiling or other surfaces.

 - The holding wax is a great way of tacking up LED wires that are hanging into an undesirable location

-- Holding wax lets light pass through, you can place a small amount of wax on the front surface of one of our Surface mount LEDs and press it to the backside of a lens or other clear material and the light will shine through
+- This tacky Holding wax lets light pass through, you can place a small amount of wax on the front surface of one of our Surface mount LEDs and press it to the backside of a lens or other clear material and the light will shine through